morristech/shelf_auth/README.md

       new JwtSessionHandler('super app', 'shhh secret', testLookup));
 ```

-The `SessionHandler` will be invoked on successful authentication if the resulting `AuthenticationContext` supports sessions.
+The `SessionHandler` will be invoked on successful authentication if the resulting `AuthenticatedContext` supports sessions.

 *Note that in addition to indicating whether authentication succeeded, `Authenticator`s also indicate whether session creation is allowed.
 For some authentication mechanisms (e.g. server to server calls) it may not be desirable to create a session.*